Division of Fashion Design and Merchandising

 Career Opportunities

 Career opportunities in merchandising and retailing are projected to be good throughout the 21st century.
-Individuals who are assertive, flexible, and resourceful; like to work with people; and can assume responsibility, make quick decisions, and think clearly have the traits necessary for successful careers in fashion merchandising and related fields.
+Individuals who are assertive, flexible, resourceful, like to work with people, can assume responsibility, make quick decisions, and think clearly have the traits necessary for successful careers in fashion merchandising and related fields.
 Graduates can pursue careers as retail and wholesale buyers; department, area, and store managers; store owners, independent and manufacturers' sales representatives; store and corporate merchandisers; merchandise and inventory allocators, planners, and analysts; general and divisional merchandise managers; inventory management analysts and directors; merchandise reporting analysts and specialists; product merchants; project managers; account planners; store and corporate operations managers; district, regional, and national managers; mall marketing directors; and fashion directors.
 More information about careers in the retail industry can be found at Retail Means Jobs.

 Faculty

-MAGIE, ANNA L., Associate Professor of Fashion Design and Merchandising; Division Head of Fashion Design and Merchandising, B.S., University of North Texas; M.S., University of North Texas; Ph.D., Texas Woman's University
+MAGIE, ANNA L., Professor of Fashion Design and Merchandising; Division Head of Fashion Design and Merchandising, B.S., University of North Texas; M.S., University of North Texas; Ph.D., Texas Woman's University

 ODUKOMAIYA, ZIGWAI REMY, Lecturer I of Fashion Design and Merchandising, B.A., Ahmadu Bello University; M.F.A., University of North Texas